Student may start his or her program at the beginning of the Fall or Spring semesters.

 A student may apply up to two upper level J.D. tax courses towards his or her LL.M. degree requirements.

 Yes, a student may take as many upper level J.D. tax courses as he or she wishes.
 However, only two of them will also count towards his or her LL.M.

 A student may apply up to four Graduate Tax courses to both her J.D. and her LL.M. degree requirements.

 A student may apply up to six courses taken during the time spent pursing his or her J.D.
 The six courses consist of two upper level J.D. tax courses and four Graduate Tax courses.

-A student may apply up to two of the following courses to his or her LL.M. degree requirements: Employee Benefits, Family Wealth Planning, International Taxation, IRS Externship, Tax Clinic, Taxation of Business Entities, and Wealth Tax.
+A student may apply up to two of the following courses to his or her LL.M. degree requirements: Employee Benefits, Family Wealth Planning, Taxation of Business Entities, Wealth Tax, or International Taxation.

 Yes, a J.D./LL.M. student can take LL.M. summer courses while still pursuing his or her J.D.
 However, these summer courses still count towards the four LL.M. courses that the student is allowed to apply towards his or her LL.M. while pursing his or her J.D.

 Yes, the tuition for any LL.M. courses taken while participating in the joint J.D./LL.M. program is covered by the regular J.D. tuition.
 Note that this includes courses that are taken in the summer between the 2L and 3L years but does not include courses taken during summer following graduation from the J.D. program.